AnalyticsDojo/rpi-analyticsdojo-com/content/mgmt6560/schedule/class3.md

 - [Presentation](https://www.dropbox.com/s/n4o9u6fws3yei3a/03-python.pptx?dl=0)
 - Introduction to [Kaggle With Titanic](https://www.kaggle.com/c/titanic)

-### Assignment
+### Assignment:
-(due the second Wednesday following class by 11:59 PM):

-- Homework 3.
+- Homework 3 (Due 10-5).
 More details on the homework assignment process can be found [here](/mgmt6560/assignments/).
 The button to accept the assignment is below.

 {{< button href="https://classroom.github.com/a/Y1khoSx1" >}} Accept the Assignment {{< /button >}}